 Author: Donald E. Sheppard|

 This Site describes the fifteen-year Conquest of Native America.
-Hernando de Soto, Spain's foremost American explorer, spent years searching for a seaway to China, the finest market in the world, to trade New World Gold.
-The King granted DeSoto a 500 mile wide swath of North America, of his choosing, for himself and his heirs if he could settle there within four years.
-He followed trails which are highways today and native villages along those trails were located at places which are cities today.
-DeSoto's Trails through fourteen states are shown here using the latest geographic intelligence of North America.
+Hernando de Soto, Spain's first inland North American explorer, spent years, starting in 1539, searching for a seaway to China, the finest market in the world to trade his New World Gold.
+The King granted DeSoto a 500 mile-wide land swath, of his choosing, if he could settle in it within four years.
+He and his 1500 volunteers, with their horses, pigs and dogs, followed native trails which became our highways, camping at native villages which became our cities.
+Their trails through fourteen states are traced here using their writings and the latest geographic intelligence.

-CONQUEST TRAILS ON GOOGLE EARTH and CONQUEST CALENDARS
+CONQUEST TRAILS ON GOOGLE EARTH and DESOTO CONQUEST CALENDARS

-Intelligent Indians had told Vaca of a Northern Sea which DeSoto believed was the South Sea (the Pacific Ocean), the sea Balboa discovered beyond Panama, DeSoto's boyhood home.
+DeSoto would search for America's Northern Sea, which he believed was part of the South Sea (the Pacific Ocean), the sea Balboa discovered beyond Panama, DeSoto's boyhood home.
 Magellan had sailed that sea to the Orient when DeSoto was 21 but lost his life on that long voyage.
 DeSoto wanted to build a port on that sea, then sail what he believed to be a short distance across it to China.
-He planned to protect his colony from Mobile Bay, Alabama, which Vaca had visited and DeSoto planned to use as his port in North America, home for his settlers and beacon for New World settlement.
+He planned to protect his colony from Mobile Bay, Alabama, which he planned to use as his port in North America, home for his settlers and beacon for New World settlement.

 Back in Spain, Vaca refused to join DeSoto's search for enough gold to lure additional settlers to his new American colony, but DeSoto's venture was well recorded by others who plundered this continent from Florida to Lake Michigan, then, for escape, to Mexico City, Spain's North American stronghold.
 In the meantime Coronado explored America's West.
 He had received information directly from Vaca in Mexico City just before DeSoto met him on his return to Spain.